SecurityGuyJW/MenuPrototype/README.md

 ## Goal

-To create a menu template for furute projects and to learn about the sys and getopt librarys
+To create a menu template for future projects and to learn about the sys and getopt librarys

 ### Prerequisites